Port Adelaide, SA

 Adelaide Brighton Ltd

-Balancing Act Adelaide worked in collaboration with Aspect Studios to prepare a concept design for a dog park in Birkenhead on the Le Fevre Peninsula.
-Through the consultation process, a dog park fly-through was prepared to give the community a better understanding of the design.
+Balancing Act Adelaide worked in collaboration with Aspect Studios (SA) to prepare a concept design for a dog park in Birkenhead on the Le Fevre Peninsula for Adelaide Brighton Ltd. Through the consultation process, a dog park fly-through was prepared to give the community a better understanding of the design.
 The park design features an internal path for people to walk, passive and active spaces for dogs to run or sniff and retreat.
 One of the features is the coloured rubber mounds which act as a buffer between the different zones.
 In the design, the park amenities are scattered around the park to better distribute the park users and avoid ‘hotspots’ in the park.

 Animal Welfare League (Aust)

-In Balancing Act Adelaide in collaboration with Dr Fiona Warton, Veterinary Behaviourist prepared a checklist for Aged Care Providers wanting to introduce live-in pets with the owner (residents) for the Animal Welfare League of Australia.
+Balancing Act Adelaide in collaboration with Dr Fiona Warton, Veterinary Behaviourist prepared a Checklist for Aged Care Providers wanting to introduce live-in pets with the owner (residents) for the Animal Welfare League of Australia.

 Animal Welfare League (SA)

-Balancing Act Adelaide is developing a design concept of a sensory garden for shelter dogs.
-A sensory trail will provide a relaxing environment where dogs can engage in a natural setting away from the noisy shelter environment.
+Balancing Act Adelaide developed a concept design of a sensory garden/trail for shelter dogs.
+A sensory trail can provide a relaxing environment where dogs have an opportunity to engage in a natural setting away from the noisy shelter environment.
 This sensory space will provide opportunities for dogs to engage with the five senses: smell, sight, sound, taste and touch.
-This project is one of our voluntary works in memory of Fiona’s dog ‘Eb’ who was cremated at the Animal Welfare League (AWL).
+This project is one of Balancing Act Adelaide’s voluntary initiatives in memory of Fiona’s dog ‘Eb’ who was cremated at the Animal Welfare League (AWL).